 What should I do once I’m notified?

 Don’t ignore the notice—that won’t make it go away.
 Get in touch with a tax attorney and secure legal representation.
 Then make sure to stay on top of requests from your IRS auditor.
-Like most things in life, honesty is the best policy.

 Solid preparation and organization will get you through any audit.
 If you have any additional questions, you can always Ask a Lawyer for help.